A hot topic of conversation if you are considering getting a hip or knee replacement is how long will it last ?

 Anywhere between 97% -75% of individuals will have a hip replacement that lasts them over 20 years and beyond.

 One comprehensive study showed in 60,000 people who had a hip replacement, only 4.4% required revision surgery in the first 10 years after surgery.
 Of the remaining recipients 15% required revision by the 20 year mark .
 So that means 80- 85% of this study had hip replacements that lasted over 20 years.

 Others have shown total hips lasting over 22 years in 97% – 75% of the recipients.

 So I’d say that you can throw that 10 year date in the bin for the vast majority of total hip replacements.

 This is usually the surgery that suffers most from the 10 year myth.

 From the research it has been shown that out nearly 55,000 people who had a knee replacement, only 3.9% required revision surgery within 10 years of surgery.
 By the 20 year mark only 10.3% required revision.

 So from this we can say with some confidence that you can expect 90% of people to have their new knee for around 20 years.

 In other news those that have had knee replacement revised, ( had a replacement for their replacement), they can expect to have it for 20 -25 years.

 Age appears to matter.
-The younger you are the more likely you will need a revision, Males under the age in their early 50’s are at greater risk , with 35% requiring revision.
-This may be due to lifestyles adopted and their general activities chosen compared to those that are older, and possibly more sensible !
+The younger you are the more likely you will need a revision.
+Males in their early 50’s are at greater risk, with 35% requiring revision.
+This may be due to lifestyles adopted and their general activities chosen compared to those that are older, and possibly more sensible!